misieur/BeyondBorderUnlocked/README.md

 ## Features
 - Bypass world border restrictions for:
+  - Placing blocks (only possible by left clicking with a block)
-  - Building and breaking blocks
+  - Breaking blocks
   - Combat and entity interactions
   - Player movement through border
 - Visual block outline system for blocks beyond border (using display entities)